Todd Field: 2000–2005: Acclaim as a director

 Field began his filmmaking career in 2001 when he wrote and directed In the Bedroom, a film based on Andre Dubus's short story "Killings".
 (Kubrick and Dubus were among Field's mentors; both died right before the production of In the Bedroom.)
 In the Bedroom was nominated for five Academy Awards including Best Picture, Best Actor (Tom Wilkinson, his first nomination), Best Actress (Sissy Spacek, her sixth), Supporting Actress (Marisa Tomei, her second), and Best Adapted Screenplay.
 The film was shot in Rockland, Maine, a New England town where Field resides.
 The house where he, his wife (Serena Rathbun), and their four children live was even used as the setting for one sequence.
 Rathbun and Spacek did some of the set design and Field handled the camera himself on many of the shots.

-In the Bedroom made its debut at the 2001 Sundance Film Festival.
+In the Bedroom made its debut at the 2001 Sundance Film Festival, and was the first film to premiere there ever to receive an Academy Award nomination for Best Picture.
 Dennis Lim wrote in the Village Voice:

 "Todd Field's debut feature, In the Bedroom, alighted on the snowy peaks of Sundance last January as if from another universe.
 Here was a small miracle of patience and composure, so starkly removed from everything the festival had come to represent that it seemed almost to herald the overdue coming-of-age of American independent film."

 Upon the film's release David Ansen of Newsweek wrote:

 "Todd Field exhibits a mastery of his craft many filmmakers never acquire in a lifetime.
 With one film he's guaranteed his future as a director.
 He has the magnificent obsession of the natural-born filmmaker."